Know the importance of taking care of the liver

 - Abdominal inflammation, slow digestion and constipation.

-- Itching sensation throughout the body.
+- Itching sensation all over the body.

-- digestive bleeding.
+- Digestive bleeding.

 - Skin infections or allergies.